sourcegraph/sourcegraph-public-snapshot/doc/admin/config/authorization_and_authentication.md

 ### GitHub Enterprise or GitHub Cloud authentication and authorization

-Github supports both permissions syncing and authentication (through OAuth).
-If you use Github as your code host, we do not officially support using another authentication mechanism (SAML, etc.).
+We support both authentication and permissions syncing (through OAuth) for GitHub.
+If you use GitHub as your code host, we do not officially support using another authentication mechanism (SAML, etc.).
 Instead, you’ll need to follow this flow:

 1. Use SAML (or another auth mechanism) to log in to Github
 2. Use Github OAuth to log in to Sourcegraph